Northwest Airlines Flight 255: In popular culture

-The crash of Northwest Airlines Flight 255 was covered in 2010 in "Alarming Silence", a season-9 episode of the internationally syndicated Canadian TV documentary series Mayday.
+The accident of Northwest Airlines Flight 255 was covered in 2010 in "Alarming Silence", a season-9 episode of the internationally syndicated Canadian TV documentary series Mayday.

-The sole survivor of the crash was a four-year old child who appeared in the 2013 documentary Sole Survivor.
+The sole survivor of the accident was a four-year old child who appeared in the 2013 documentary Sole Survivor.
 She did not speak publicly about the crash until 2013, when the documentary was released.

 In 2016, motorsport journalist Tom Higgins posted his recollections of Northwest 255.
 Higgins, then of The Charlotte Observer, and fellow NASCAR beat reporters Steve Waid and Gary McCredie (of Grand National Scene) arrived at a hotel near the Detroit Metropolitan Airport awaiting a Monday morning flight to Charlotte, North Carolina, after finishing coverage of the Champion Spark Plug 400 that afternoon at Michigan International Speedway, and were witnesses to the plane crash.
 For years, Higgins feared the August NASCAR weekend after this crash, noting how he was a witness on Middlebelt Road.

-In Busy Philipps' 2018 memoir This Will Only Hurt a Little, Philipps mentioned that her friend Megan Briggs died the summer going into 5th grade on this plane crash.
-Her friend was eight years old and died alongside her parents and older brother.
+In her 2018 memoir This Will Only Hurt a Little, Busy Philipps mentioned that her friend Megan Briggs died the summer going into 5th grade on this plane crash.
+Briggs was eight years old and died alongside her parents and older brother.